kailash19961996/London-Issues-Tracker-APP/README.md

 9. **Collaboration Features**: Add AI-powered recommendation systems to connect users working on similar urban issues.

 10. **Data Anonymization**: Implement AI techniques to ensure user privacy while maintaining data utility for analysis and reporting.

-## Getting Started

-[Include installation instructions, setup guide, and any necessary dependencies here]

-## Contributing

-We welcome contributions from developers, data scientists, and urban planners.
-Please read our [CONTRIBUTING.md](link-to-contributing-guide) for details on how to submit pull requests.

-## License

-This project is licensed under the [choose an appropriate license] - see the [LICENSE.md](link-to-license-file) file for details.

-## Acknowledgments

-- Thanks to all contributors and community members
-- Special thanks to [mention any specific organizations or individuals]